stoplightio/docs/articles/editor/versioning/introduction.md

 ### Releases

-Creating a Release marks a version as ready to publish and takes a time stamped snapshot of the most recent edit of a version.
+Creating a Release marks a version as ready to publish and takes a snapshot of the most recent edit of a version.
 When publishing documentation, all released versions will be included in your documetation under a dropdown selector.
 [More on Releases...](/platform/versioning/releases)

 ### Product/API Release Cycle